United States of AmericaNorth AmericaTravel

 SIMOVO connects directly to major US networks like AT&T 5G, T-Mobile 5G, and Verizon 5G, and to solid 4G networks in Canada.
 Whether you’re navigating city centres, suburban stretches, or driving along highways, the connection holds up well.
 Hotspot and tethering are included, so sharing your connection with a laptop, tablet, or a travel companion is seamless.

 Where SIMOVO really shines is in its pricing and flexibility.
 Plans range from 7 days to 180 days, allowing travellers to pick exactly what they need without overpaying.
 Short stays, long trips, or extended road trips — all are covered with predictable, cost-efficient rates.
-For instance, the 20 GB for 30 days plan comes in at just USD 23.80 (USD 1.19/GB), roughly half what you’d pay with providers like Holafly or Simify for similar data.
+For instance, the 20 GB for 30 days plan comes in at just USD 23.80 (USD 1.19/GB), roughly half what you’d pay with providers like Simify for similar data.

 The network quality itself is impressive.
 Speeds remain steady even in suburban or transitional areas